 Department of Political Science

-Politics is the process by which the members of a society make and implement collective decisions in order to solve the problems that they face.
-Addressing these political problems demands a scientific approach, historical understanding, and conceptual skills rooted in philosophy or ideology.
-The Department of Political Science nurtures educated political citizens with the all-around decision-making and critical thinking skills, courage, and empathy to work toward solving such problems.
+Politics is the process by which the members of a society make and implement decisions to solve the issues that society faces.
+Resolving such issues demands a scientific approach, an understanding of history, and conceptual skills rooted in philosophy and ideas.
+The Department of Political Science produces well-educated political citizens with comprehensive decision-making and critical thinking skills, and the courage and empathy to work toward resolving such issues.

 Department of Political Science